-Theatre Production 10-12
+Musical Theatre 10-12

-Theatre Production Company is a dynamic course where students design, rehearse, and perform the main stage senior school play.
-Open to Grade 8-12 students with a passion for acting performance and/or technical theatre, this course offers an incredible opportunity to cultivate valuable skills in collaboration, play analysis, acting techniques, and production design.
+Musical Theatre is a dynamic course where students design, rehearse, and perform the main stage senior school play.
+Open to Grade 8-12 students with a passion for acting, singing performance and/or technical theatre, this course offers an incredible opportunity to cultivate valuable skills in collaboration, play analysis, acting techniques, and production design.
+Musical Theatre provides students with an immersive exploration of the interdisciplinary art form that seamlessly combines music, drama, and movement.
+This dynamic course invites students to embark on a creative journey through the world of musical theatre, where they will develop their skills as performers, creators, and collaborators in a school performance.
 To ensure the success of our performance, commitment is essential.
 All students enrolled in this class must be available for additional rehearsals on Mondays during co-curricular time and on weekends in March/April leading up to the performance.
 Step into the spotlight and be part of an unforgettable creative experience!